Nearly No-Knead Whole Wheat Sourdough Bread

 Rack

-The oven will automatically turn off the steam to let it dissipate without needing to vent.
+The oven will automatically turn off the steam to let it dissipate.

 Sous Vide Mode: Off